 Were students involved in the rebrand?

 Yes!
 All of our decisions are made by students and for students.
-Student opinions and feedback were the driving-force behind our rebrand and students were involved every single step of the way.
+Student opinions and feedback were the driving force behind our rebrand and students were involved every single step of the way.
 Participation in the rebrand wasn’t just from our student government but from Humber and GH students both known and unknown to our organization.
-From preliminary research, to final decisions, to logo design, and branding colors, students led the way for our rebrand.
+From preliminary research to final decisions, to logo design, and branding colours, students led the way for our rebrand.

 Okay, but I’m a student, how come I wasn’t contacted?